zaphosting/docs/docs/cs16_plugins.md

 ---
 id: cs16_plugins
-title: "Counter-Strike 1.6 Install plugins on your own server"
+title: Install plugins on your own server
 description: Information on how to install plugins on your CS 1.6 server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install Plugins